 Following the wool layer is a 2-inch comfort layer of airy, responsive Talalay latex that gently cradles the body.
 A 1-inch transition layer of firmer Talalay latex deepens the contouring while adding support.
 Talalay latex is lighter and more breathable than Dunlop latex due to differences in their production methods.
 The latex in the Nolah Natural is also hole-punctured for extra air circulation and certified by the Rainforest Alliance for sustainable practices.

 Next, a support core of patented HDMax Tri-Zone coils reinforces the surface.
 This layer is zoned with extra coils near the center of the mattress to limit midsection sagging and promote good posture.
 The coils are also pocketed to reduce motion transfer and better contour to the sleeper’s shape.

-Finally, a layer of wool and cotton serves as a foundation for the coil system.
+Finally, a layer of organic wool and cotton serves as a foundation for the coil system.

 2” Talalay Latex

 1” Talalay Latex

 Latex hybrid mattresses tend to be more expensive than average, but they’re also often more durable.
 Compared to similar models, the Nolah Natural falls towards the lower end of the average price range.

 The Nolah Natural comes in the full range of standard sizes, from twin to California king.